cathalmchale/pandoc_resume/markdown/other-jobs.md

 :   **Software Developer, Payzone, Dublin.**

 * Monetary transaction systems handling in excess of one million transactions daily.
-* Valued team member with primary responsibility for the development of one of Payzone’s core products.
+* Valued team member with primary responsibility for the development of one of Payzone's core products.
 * Unit testing and automated deployments to deliver high quality software to the QA / Test Team.

 2006-2007